Intellectual Ventures settles patent case against Altera

-Intellectual Ventures, which has purchased billions of dollars worth of patents, sued Altera for patent infringement in December 2010.
-Three other chipmakers were also defendants in the lawsuit, including Xilinx, which is also an IV investor.
+Intellectual Ventures, which has purchased billions of dollars worth of patents, sued Altera for infringement in December 2010.
+Three other chipmakers were also defendants in the lawsuit including Xilinx, which is also an IV investor.

 According to documents filed this week in federal court in Delaware, Altera and Intellectual Ventures agreed to dismiss all claims against each other.
-The terms of the deal, including any potential patent licenses, were not disclosed in the filings.
+Terms of the deal, including any potential patent licenses, were not disclosed in the filings.

 IV had previously announced settlements with Lattice Semiconductor Corp and Microsemi Corp.

 Melissa Finocchio, IV's chief litigation counsel, said in a statement on Friday that the company continues to pursue discussions with Xilinx.
-A Xilinx representative declined to comment, as did a spokesman for Altera.
+A Xilinx representative could not immediately comment, and an Altera spokesman declined to comment on its settlement with IV.

 In October, sources told Reuters that Intellectual Ventures had curtailed its patent buying while it tried to raise another $3 billion.
 They said the company had pushed back the closing dates on some patent deals and bowed out of others.